kimor44/lacendriestudio/wp-content/plugins/webba-booking-lite/readme.txt

 Visit our WordPress plugin [support forum](https://wordpress.org/support/plugin/webba-booking-lite/) or send us a message on our [website's contact form](https://webba-booking.com/contact-us/).
 Our team will be happy to answer any of your questions!

 == Changelog ==

+4.5.17

+19/04/2024

+* Improvement: adding multiple time slots from the backend
+* Improvement: #username placeholder for a single place services
+* Bugfix: bug with redirect after payment on certain configurations
+* Bugfix: bug with custom fields on the schedule page
+* Bugfix: doubled booked time slots
+* Bugfix: issue with iCal in the free version
+* Bugfix: bug with payment methods in the free version
+* Bugfix: bug with disabling dates in the calendar on certain configurations
+* Bugfix: bug with the timezone after cancellation of booking on the Schedule page

+4.5.16

+13/04/2023

+* Bugfix: critical bug fix in the free version

+4.5.15

+11/03/2023

+* Bugfix: bug with redirect when payment is made using coupon
+* Bugfix: bug with DST on certain configurations
+* Bugfix: bug with showing booked time slots on certain configurations
+* Bugfix: bug on the Schedule page

+4.5.12

+09/03/2023

+* Improvements: performance improvements
+* Improvements: integration with WooCommerce improved
+* Improvements: option to set service dropdown placeholder
+* Bugfix: bug with booking form submition on certain configurations
+* Bugfix: bug with expiration time on certain configurations

+4.5.11

+08/03/2023

+* Bugfix: bug with the locked dates

+4.5.10

+18/02/2023

+* Bugfix: bug dashboard on certain configurations

+4.5.9

+17/02/2023

+* Bugfix: bug with the option 'Show booked timeslots'
+* Bugfix: bug with the message when there is no time slots found
+* Improvements: performance improvements

+4.5.8

+07/02/2023

+* Bugfix: bug with the option 'Set status after booking is paid with Stripe to'
+* Bugfix: bug with service description on certain configurations

+4.5.7

+02/02/23

+* Bugfix: Bug with the option 'Default number of days shown in extended mode'
+* Bugfix: Bug with the phone formatting on the Schedule page
+* Bugfix: Bug with the option 'Prefill fields in WooCommerce checkout with the data used in the booking form'
+* Bugfix: Bug with adding events to Google calendar when bookings are added in the dashboard

+4.5.6

+28/01/2023

+* Bugfix: bug with availability calculation on certain configurations

+4.5.5

+26/01/2023

+* Bugfix: bug with autolock on certain configurations
+* Bugfix: bug with the option 'Week starts on'

+4.5.4

+15/01/2023

+* Bugfix: minor bugfix

+4.5.3

+10/01/2023

+* Bugfix: minor bugfix

+4.5.2

+09/01/2023

+* Bugfix: minor bugfix

+4.5.1

+09/01/2023

+* Bugfix: bug with the export to CSV

+4.5.0

+05/01/2023

+* Core update

+4.4.7

+12/12/2022

+* Bugfix: rolling back to previous version due to certain amount of bugs

+4.4.6

+12/12/2022

+* Bugfix: bug with multiple mode on certain configurations
+* Bugfix: bug on the Schedule page when non-admin user is logged
+* Bugfix: bug with updating bookings made in 'night hours mode'

+4.4.5

+11/12/2022

+* Bugfix: bug with the night hours option
+* Bugfix: bug with category shortcode
+* Bugfix: bug with the placeholder in the thank you message

+4.4.3

+10/12/2022

+* Bugfix: bug with the Stripe payments

+4.4.1

+09/12/2022

+* Improvements: core update

 4.2.30.5